openmpf/openmpf-docker/components/python_executor/README.md

 ==================
 The purpose of this image is to enable a developer to write a Python component for OpenMPF that can be encapsulated within a Docker container.
 This isolates the execution environment from the rest of OpenMPF, thereby providing greater freedom and portability.
+The `openmpf_python_component_build` and `openmpf_python_executor` base images are designed to work together in a multi-stage Docker build.

 This image will: